zhigunner/geo_search_tool/README.md

-# GeoLocator Pro
+# GeoSearchTool

-GeoLocator Pro is a command-line utility that uses the OpenWeather Geocoding API to fetch geolocation data (latitude, longitude, place name) based on city names or ZIP codes within the United States.
+GeoSearchTool is a command-line utility that uses the OpenWeather Geocoding API to fetch geolocation data (latitude, longitude, place name) based on city names or ZIP codes within the United States.

 ## Features
 - Retrieve geographic data based on city and state names.